rfomin/elfbsp/INSTALL.md

 Using CMake or CMake-GUI, you can generate a Microsoft Visual Studio solution for Windows.
-Simply point CMake to the root CMakeLists.txt inside of /ajbsp, and generate the solution for your intended target machine and version of Visual Studio.
-Upon a successful build, MSVC will generate `ajbsp.exe` in your build directory of choice.
+Simply point CMake to the root CMakeLists.txt inside of /ELFbsp, and generate the solution for your intended target machine and version of Visual Studio.
+Upon a successful build, MSVC will generate `elfbsp.exe` in your build directory of choice.

 For detailed information, see [INSTALL-Win.md](INSTALL-Win.md)